marbetschar/tins/README.md

-# Tins

-Containers just like Virtual Machines
+# Tins - Containers just like Virtual Machines

-> **Tin Box:** a tinplate container - often used to package breath mints.
+> a tinplate container - often used to package breath mints.
 > In some cultures, these boxes are referred to as "tins".

 <img src="data/screenshots/App.png?raw=true" width="448" align="right" />